pablodenadai/angular2-seed-project/README.md

 - `$ gulp build serve --prod`.

 ## Enhancements
 - Expand app and use new Angular 2 components - Eg. `HTTP` and `Router`.
+See [angular2-tour-of-heroes](https://github.com/johnpapa/angular2-tour-of-heroes).
+- Replace `LESS` with `SASS`.
+- Upgrade `angular2` dependency to latest.
+- Remove  `remap-istanbul` dependency when Istanbul v1 is released as it'll have sourcemaps built-in.
+- Expand unit tests.